The 3 Greatest Fears of Swimsuit Season

 Likewise, I want women to adorn themselves with proper clothing, modestly and discreetly, not with braided hair and gold or pearls or costly garments, but rather by means of good works, as is proper for women making a claim to godliness.
 (1 Timothy 2:9-10 NASB)

 Friends, please don’t misunderstand me or this post.
 I’m don’t want you to think that bikini-wearers are evil and that I’m so much better than them.
-Rather, I want to point us to God’s Word, which exhorts us to be modest and discreet in how we dress (2:9).
+Rather, I want to point us to God’s Word, which exhorts us to be modest and discreet in how we dress (v.
+9).

 Thus, we each have to ask ourselves: Why am I wearing this swimsuit?
 What would Jesus think about me wearing this swimsuit?
 Does this swimsuit cause me (or those around me) to focus on the wrong things?

-Swimsuit season may never be a blast for us as females.
-However, hopefully, it doesn’t seem quite as scary now that we’ve addressed those swimsuit season fears.
+Because we’re women, swimsuit season may never be a blast for us.
+But hopefully, it doesn’t scare you quite as much now that we’ve addressed some swimsuit season fears.
 We’re in this together, friends!

 Comments are closed.